Scott D. Cater

 Anecdotes: I’ve enjoyed playing in various bands for years, each band with their own distinct sound.
 Playing with RJE has been a great experience with some incredible musicians.
 It is important for us to keep this music alive for future generations.

-Stan Meros, 2nd Trumpet/ Soloist
+Stan Meros, 2nd Trumpet/ Flugelhorn/ Soloist

 Scott "Powerhouse" Bowers, Lead Trumpet